davidclough/node/_documents/javascript-guide/javascript-guide.md

   * `enumerable` - (1) will the property appear when you enumerate through all an object's properties, (2) if you serialise to JSON, will this property be serialised, e.g. using JSON.stringify().
 The default value for this property is `true`.
   * `configurable` - can the property's attributes be redefined at a later time, say, using another call to Object.defineProperty()?
 The default is `true`.

-The [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties) allows you to define these more enriched properties:
+The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties" target="_blank" dummy="_">Object.defineProperty()</a> allows you to define these more enriched properties:

     Object.defineProperty(obj, 'key', {
       enumerable: false,